tc39/proposal-bigint/README.md

 ### Mixed comparison operators

-It would be mathematically well-defined to allow comparison operators such as `<` and `==` compare between Numbers and BigInts.
+It would be mathematically well-defined to allow comparison operators such as `<` and `==` compare between Numbers and Integers.
 Unlike operators like `+`, there is no loss of precision, since the output is just a Boolean.

 A couple arguments for why we should throw on `0 < 0n` and `0 == 0n`:
 - It's more straightforward to imagine how single-dispatch, matching-only operator overloading could be generalized to user-defined types and objects, whereas multiple dispatch is more difficult.